 Washington Hospital | Fremont | CA | 2011 |

-Part Eight Nursing Education in California
+Nursing Education in California

-There are several education paths to becoming a nurse in California.
+There are several educational paths to becoming a nurse in California.
 We’ve summarized them, included a list of great nursing schools in the area, and laid out some unique options to pay off your student loans.

 Education Paths for Becoming an RN in California

-1. Associate Degree program in Nursing (ADN)
+1. Associate Degree in Nursing (ADN)

 The shortest route to becoming an RN is an ADN program, which typically takes 2-3 years to complete.
 While earning this degree will allow you to take the NCLEX, not having a higher-level degree could take you out of the running for more competitive positions since many institutions prefer to hire RNs with more education.
 However, many RNs start off with their associate degree so they can begin working and gaining experience in the field, while they go back and pursue further education.